Intellectual Property Advice

 There are many advantages to use Creative Commons.
 But there are also some issues you should consider before publishing your images online under a Creative Commons licence:

 - The term ‘non-commercial’ has no clear definition and as a result your image may be used in a context that you consider commercial.

 - The default licence is very wide.
 You would need to limit the licence if you want to exclude commercial use or prevent changes to your work .

 - Once you provide a CC licence you cannot revoke the licence, as the system only works when the licence cannot be terminated.

 - People may download your images and not bother to publish it with the CC licence so your image may become an ‘orphan work’.

 - As anybody can freely share your image someone could use it in a context you don’t agree with, such as a political party or campaign you may not support.
 If they credit you and fulfil the terms of the CC licence you cannot prevent them from using your image.

 - You should always clear third party rights before granting any rights in your images.
 Consider that there is copyright in a painting you have taken a photograph of.
 You have to ask the artist before publishing a photograph of the artwork.

 How to use licences: visit the Creative Commons website, packed with useful information.

-Creative Commons short summary: read the Own-it factsheet.
+Creative Commons short summary: read the Creative commons factsheet.